 Overview of Banks in Norway

-Norway (officially the Kingdom of Norway) is a prosperous and a democratic country in Northern Europe, located mainly at the western portion of the Scandinavian Peninsula.
+Norway (officially the Kingdom of Norway) is a prosperous and democratic country in Northern Europe, located mainly at the western portion of the Scandinavian Peninsula.
 Norway has a very high standard of living, a low level of corruption, and a high level of education and health care.
-Norway has achieved these highest standards of living in the world partially by having a large amount of natural resources compared to the size of its population
+Norway has achieved these highest standards of living in the world partially by having a large number of natural resources compared to the size of its population

 The financial market has been progressing swiftly and is ranked very high by the World Economic Forum.

 The banking structure of Norway is classified into the following 3 types:

 - Branches of foreign banks